-- How is our staff and leadership reflective of the communities our foundation represents (whether through demographics, lived experience or deep familiarity and expertise of community issues)?
+- Does our staff and leadership reflect the communities our foundation represents.
+That could be through demographics, lived experience or deep familiarity and expertise with community issue.

-- Which communities and populations are missing from the data that’s available to you?
-Whose stories are being told and from what perspective?
+- Which communities and populations are missing from the data available to you?
+Whose stories get told and from what perspective?

-- How do our application and reporting processes impose a greater administrative burden on smaller and under-resourced organizations?
-The recent SSIR article “Transformative Capacity Building” takes a deeper dive into other ways to take a race-explicit approach with insights from the Rainer Valley Corps.
+- How do our application and reporting processes impose a bigger burden on smaller and under-resourced organizations?
+This SSIR article takes a deeper dive into other ways to take a race-explicit approach.